 2. The responsibility for the implementation of the project, and therefore for the payment of consulting services under the project, rests solely with the Borrower.
-The Bank, for its part, is required by its Charter to take the necessary measures to ensure that the proceeds of any loan made, guaranteed, or participated in by the Bank are used only for the purposes for which the loan was granted, with due attention to considerations of economy and efficiency.
+The Bank, for its part, is required by its Charter to ensure that funds are used only for the purpose for which the loan was granted, with due attention to considerations of economy and efficiency.
 Disbursements of the proceeds of a loan or a grant are made only at the Borrower's request.
-Supporting evidence that the funds are used in accordance with the Loan Contract and/or Procurement Plan (or the Administered Trust Fund Agreement) shall be submitted with the Borrower's disbursement request.
-Payment may be made: (a) to reimburse the Borrower for payment(s) already made from its own resources; (b) directly to a third party (to the consultant), or (c) to a commercial bank for expenditures against an Inter-American Development Bank irrevocable reimbursement guarantee agreement covering a commercial bank's letter of credit (a procedure that is exceptional in the case of consultants).
+Supporting evidence that the funds are used in accordance with the Loan Contract and/or Procurement Plan (or the Administered Trust Fund Agreement) shall be submitted with the Borrower's withdrawal application.
+Payment may be made: (a) to reimburse the Borrower for payment(s) already made from its own resources; (b) directly to a third party (to the consultant), or (c) to a commercial bank for expenditures against an Inter-American Development Bank Special Commitment covering a commercial bank's letter of credit (a procedure that is exceptional in the case of consultants).
 As emphasized in paragraph 1.4 of these Policies, the Borrower is responsible for the selection and employment of consultants.
-It invites, receives, and evaluates proposals and awards the contract.
-The contract is between the Borrower and the consultant.
+It invites, receives and evaluates proposals and awards the contract.
+The contract is between the Borrower and the Consultant.
 The Bank is not a party to the contract.